 Visit Rodanthi Museum

 For wildlife enthusiasts, Rodanthi Museum is a small gem and a must-visit in Kritsa.
 Giorgos, the heart of the museum, has amassed a remarkable collection of dried plant specimens, as well as plant and animal fossils, which are on exhibit.
-You’ll even be able to learn about the traditional way of life in Kritsa and see artifacts from certain eras.
+You’ll even be able to learn about the traditional way of life in Kritsa and see artefacts from certain eras.

 Hike the Kritsa Gorge

 If you’re feeling adventurous, make your way down to the Kritsa Gorge and explore.
-This gorge is located a few kilometers away from the village, and it’s worth a visit.
-The narrowest part of the gorge is only 90 centimeters wide.
+This gorge is located a few kilometres away from the village, and it’s worth a visit.
+The narrowest part of the gorge is only 90 centimetres wide.
 In addition, both sides have towering cliffs, allowing you to take some fantastic photos.
 The gorge of Kritsa runs in a circle, so you’ll return to where you started.